Alpha-CubeSat/ACS/README.md

 The `LEGACY` folder contains all the previous MATLAB/SIMULINK files for storage purposes And the production/development files are in the root dir of this repo

+### Blocks
+Davide's original code does not separate the **plant** and the **starshot controller**.
+In order to adapt the code to our microcontroller application.
+We separated his code to the previously mentioned two blocks.
+**Plants**
+Plantv5: a modified version of the original version, with different math blocks. (less power consumption?)
+Plant_OG: a direct migration of Davide's code.

 ### NOTES